Raymond de Saussure

 Raymond de Saussure ([ʁɛmɔ̃ də sosyʁ]; 2 August 1894 – 29 October 1971) was a Swiss psychoanalyst, the first president of the European Psychoanalytical Federation.
+He is the son of the famous linguist Ferdinand de Saussure, and a student of Sigmund Freud.

 Life

 Raymond de Saussure was born in Geneva, the son of the linguist Ferdinand de Saussure.
 He underwent analysis with Sigmund Freud.
 He was a founding member of the Paris Psychoanalytic Society before spending time at the Berlin Psychoanalytic Institute undergoing analysis with Franz Alexander.
-During and after the Second World War he lived in New York City; in 1952, Saussure returned to Switzerland from the United States.
+During and after the Second World War he lived in New York City, where he predicted Adolf Hitler's suicide in 1942, due to Hitler's paranoid hysterical state; in 1952, Saussure returned to Switzerland from the United States.
 He founded the Geneva Museum of the History of Science with Marc Cramer and others in 1955.
-He founded the European Psychoanalytic Federation with Wilhelm Solms-Rödelheim in 1966, and served as its president until his death.
+He founded the European Psychoanalytic Federation with Wilhelm Solms-Rödelheim in 1966, and Saussure served as its president until his death from prostate cancer.

-He died in Geneva in 1971.
+He died in Geneva in 1971 at the age of seventy-seven years.